Mercury Montego: Interior

 A design feature of the Montego includes its overall height to add interior space to the vehicle.
 To appeal to buyers of both sedans and sport-utility vehicles, Ford raised the viewpoint of the driver.
 Marketed as Command Seating, the Montego features high H-point seating (the location of the occupants hip-point relative to the road or the vehicle floor); its H-point is closer to the ground than that of a sport utility vehicle, but higher than a typical sedan, easing entry and exit.
 Also, the distance from the H-point to the floor of the vehicle is reflective of more upright seating.
 At its press launch, Ford said the Five Hundred's H-point is up to four and a half inches higher than its competitors.
 The Montego also features theater seating, where second row seats are higher: in the front row, the distance between the H-point and the heel point, where the occupant's foot touches the floor, is 12.7 inches — in the second row the distance between the H-point and the heel point is 15.7 inches.

+Trim

+In place of the three trims of the Five Hundred, Mercury marketed two trims of the Montego: Luxury and Premier.

+Slotted in between the Five Hundred SE and SEL, the Montego Luxury featured cloth seats as standard, with leather seats as optional.

+The Mercury equivalent of a Five Hundred Limited, the Montego Premier featured leather seats as standard; all-wheel drive and a sunroof were among the few available options.

 Sales

 Discontinuation

 Following a poor critical reception, the Mercury Montego and Ford Five Hundred fell under sales projections from the 2005 to 2007 model years.
 For the 2008 model year, the Montego and Five Hundred underwent a mid-cycle update, with pre-production prototypes unveiled at 2007 auto shows.
+Along with evolutionary changes to the body, the powertrain underwent a series of upgrades, as a 263hp 3.5L V6 became the standard engine; both previous transmissions were replaced by a Ford-sourced 6-speed automatic.

+The exterior received new bodywork forward of the windshield (to better distinguish the two model lines), with a revised rear fascia (clear-lens taillamps; license plate relocated to rear bumper).
+The interior saw minor trim revisions; the windshield wiper controls were moved from their previous stalk to the left-side column stalk.

-After his installation as Ford CEO, Alan Mulally ordered the model lines renamed before entering production, claiming higher brand value and recognition; the 2008 Mercury Montego adopted the Mercury Sable nameplate.
+After his installation as Ford CEO, Alan Mulally ordered the model lines renamed before entering production, claiming higher brand value and recognition.
+For 2008, the Montego was renamed the Sable, taking on the nameplate of the vehicle that it originally replaced.

-For 2008, Mercury received an exterior styling update that better differentiated the two model lines; a powertrain upgrade replaced the 3.0L engine with a 3.5L engine (increasing output to 263 hp).